ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/upgrade.md

 |*dump_file*|The `.dump` file that you download from your Cloud {{site.data.keyword.cos_short}} bucket.
 You can use relative or absolute paths to specify the file.|./mongo.dump|
 {: caption="Table 2.
 Parameters that are needed to restore the data from a dump file"}

 For {{site.data.keyword.mongodb}}, the migration merges the original data into the target cluster rather than overwrites the existing data if any.
 You can refer to the [detailed explanation](https://docs.mongodb.com/database-tools/mongorestore/#insert-only){: external} of this feature in the {{site.data.keyword.mongodb}} website.
-See the [{{site.data.keyword.mongodb}} documentation](https://docs.mongodb.com/database-tools/mongorestore/){: external} for more information about the `mongorestore` utility.
+For more information about the `mongorestore` utility, see the [{{site.data.keyword.mongodb}} documentation](https://docs.mongodb.com/database-tools/mongorestore/){: external}.

 ## What's next
 {: #whats-next}